-Hordle Council were looking to implement an inclusive all wheeled facility for their community after securing funding and approaching potential suppliers for their thoughts and proposals.
-Clark and Kent then tendered for and won the pump track project.
+Hordle Council were looking to implement an inclusive all-wheeled facility for their community after securing funding and approaching potential suppliers for their thoughts and proposals.
+Clark and Kent then tendered for and won the Hordle pump track project.

-General works included importing materials, formation of materials and compaction, Tarmac surface and directional markings.
-Finally, a landscape scheme was implemented to ensure that the ground was left with minimal disruption and enabled quick recovery times for the surrounding areas leaving the park aesthetically pleasing and ensuring public and user group buy-in.
+General works included importing materials, formation of materials and compaction, tarmac surface and directional markings.
+Finally, a landscape scheme was implemented to ensure that the ground was left with minimal disruption and enabled quick recovery times for the surrounding areas leaving the park aesthetically pleasing and securing public and user group buy-in.

 Construction time was six weeks, and all work was carried out on time and within budget, surpassing the expectations of all stakeholders and users.
 Hordle pump track was another great use of space by the design team.
 It demonstrates the inclusiveness of all our tracks to different age ranges and abilities.

 Location: Hordle Pump Track, Dudley Avenue, Hordle, Lymington, SO41 0HY

 Other C&K pump tracks constructed in the southeast:

 Beggerwood, Bromley, Buntingford, Cardfields, Danes Field, Farnborough, Fleet, Harrow,